-The toe profile of the Acro is narrow enough to wiggle your toes into the same cracks and pods that accept a .75 camalot, and the fully rubber covered upper helps your rand smear in flares and corners.
-Additionally, these shoes are wide enough to keep your feet relatively comfy in hand sized cracks.
-While we didn't do any durability testing, we noticed the Acros show no signs of wear after a few days of jamming.
+The toe profile of the Acro is narrow enough to wiggle your toes into the same cracks and pods that accept a 0.75 Camalot, and the rubber-covered upper helps add grip to your rand smear in flares and corners.
+Additionally, these shoes are wide enough to keep your feet relatively comfy in hand-sized cracks.
+While we didn't do any specific durability testing, the Acros showed no noticeable signs of wear after a few days of jamming.

 A shoe's performance in steep terrain is influenced by the angle of its downturn and its capabilities for toe and heel hooking.
 The Butora Acro's aggressive downturn is helpful for keeping your lower body closer to the wall and less body weight on your arms.
 The top of the shoe is coated in rubber to enhance grip during strenuous toe hooks.
 We were less impressed with the heel.
 It features a steep forward lean that irritated some of our tester's Achilles tendons.
 Others complained about the heel cup feeling insensitive.